-Why take OCR Classical Civilisation GCSE?
+Why take OCR GCSE Classical Civilisation?

-- It is fun, different and interesting! - It is a chance to try something new you don't need to have done any of it before. - It goes well with so many other subjects Latin, Humanities, Languages, Art...
+- It is fun, different and interesting! - It is a chance to try something newyou don't need to have done any of it before. - It goes well with so many other subjects Latin, Humanities, Languages, Art important today: 'life, death, gods, love, family, children, education, the nature of the world, our origins and development, the past, money, health, status, other cultures, friendship, power, patriotism, politics, law, crime, justice, empire, war.'
+Peter Jones, advisor to Classics For All, 'Taking the Long View' Pupils study two modules over the